rstolpe/DeleteUserProfile/README.md

 I have also made a blog post of it at my [blog](https://stolpe.io/remove-user-profiles-from-windows/)

-## Dependencies
-- WinRM must be activated on the computer (Guide for it coming soon)
-- Module also require that you have my service module installed, [rsServiceModule](https://github.com/rstolpe/rsServiceModule)

 ## This module will do the following
 - Return all of the user profiles from a remote or local computer
 - Delete one specific user profile or all of the user profiles from a local or remote computer